 Having two sets of identical butterflies let me put butterflies on both strings.
 I think these turned out so cute.

-In the last post I had only purchased a couple of pillows from Walmart, the two on the left.
-While looking for a couple more on Kohl’s website, I bumped into the pillow you see in the center below.
+While looking for a couple more pillows on Kohl's website, I bumped into the pillow you see in the center below.
 I immediately fell in love with it because at first, I thought the pattern looked like books.
 I had to have it for the nook.

 Here is that bookish pillow pattern up close.

-So there you have it folks.
-Our inviting reading nook for kids.
-Our kids couldn’t wait for me to be finished with it so that they could use it.
+So there you have it: our cozy reading nook for the kids and mom too.
+Our kids couldn't wait for me to be finished with it so that they could use it.
 Below is the top portion of the nook and the next photo is the bottom portion.